COMPASS GENERAL TERMS & CONDITIONS

 1.1.
 The following terms shall have the meaning as under:

-Compass: Compass Corporate, its affiliates and subsidiaries, etc., if any.
+Compass: Compass Corporate and its subsidiaries and affiliates, if any.

 Customer: Means any Person for whom, for whose benefit, or at whose request, Compass directly or indirectly renders services, including all of the Person’s agents, contractors, and/or other representatives, including shippers, importers, exporters, notify parties, carriers, secured parties, warehousemen, buyers and/or sellers, shipper’s agents, insurers and underwriters, break-bulk agents, consignees, holders and assignees of Transport Documents, Storage Documents or other commercial documents, and other similar parties.
 Customer shall give copies of these Terms and Conditions to all such Persons.